MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/choose-how-to-manage-updates-to-office-365-proplus.md

 ## Apply updates by installing an updated version of Office 365 ProPlus
 <a name="Install"> </a>

 Instead of using automatic updates, you can deploy an updated version of Office 365 ProPlus to your users by using the Office Deployment Tool.
-You can use the Office Deployment Tool together with software distribution tools, such as System Center Configuration Manager or Microsoft Intune.
+You can use the Office Deployment Tool together with software distribution tools, such as Microsoft Endpoint Configuration Manager or Microsoft Intune.

 This option is useful if you want to control which version of Office 365 ProPlus users have, and you want to control which users get updated and when they get updated.
 This option provides the most control, but also requires the most administrative effort.